-The refrigerator requires 12-volt current to operate, even if running on LPG or 110-volt modes.
-The 12-volt current powers the circuit board that directs the refrigerator functions.
-When running in a mode such as LPG, it means the heat source, by far the largest power requirement to evaporate the ammonia, is being provided by an LPG burner.
+The refrigerator requires 12-volt current to operate, even if running on LP or 110-volt modes.
+The 12-volt is used to power the circuit board that directs the refrigerator functions.
+When running in a mode such as LP, it means the heat source, by far the largest power requirement to evaporate the ammonia, is being provided by an LPG burner.

-When unit is plugged into 110-volt power and the switch is in auto mode, 110-volt power is the primary source of operation.
+When unit is plugged into 110 power and the switch is in auto mode, 110 power is the priority source of operation.